Oran-123/Cheap-Chopping-Chops/README.md

 ## User Stories

-* As a visitor, I want to understand the purpose of the website, which is that the barbers offers very cheap chops
+* As a user, I want to understand the purpose of the website, which is that the barbers offers very cheap chops
-* As a visitor, I want to understand the main services on offer, including their cost
+* As a user, I want to understand the main services on offer, including their cost
-* As a visitor, I want to see examples of the styles I can request
+* As a user, I want to see examples of the styles I can request
-* As a visitor, I want to easily find the different locations
+* As a user, I want to easily find the different locations
-* As a visitor, I want to intuitively navigate through the content
+* As a user, I want to intuitively navigate through the content
-* As a first-time visitor, I want to join the newsletter so that I can avail of offers
+* As a first-time user, I want to join the newsletter so that I can avail of offers
-* As a visitor, I want to make enquires to book a service in a specific store
+* As a user, I want to make enquires to book a service in a specific store

 ## Site Owner Goals